hagenest/lichess_suicide/README.md

 This program is inspired by the [Suicide-Linux](https://github.com/tiagoad/suicide-linux) project.

+## Challenges

+Since I started using only immutable distros, this is much less fun 😂

 ## Disclaimer

 This program is not a joke and should be used on any machine where you store important data.
 Use on our risk!